Startup Project

 Tools

-Our initial startup concept was an award search + trip-planning experience (find what you can book with points), but feedback surfaced a retention risk—trip planning is "plan once, done," which makes the subscription-based business model hard to sustain.
+Our initial concept was an award-search and trip-planning tool — find what you can book with points.
+Mentor feedback surfaced a retention risk: trip planning is "plan once, done," which makes a subscription business hard to sustain.

-Our initial startup concept was an award search + trip-planning experience (find what you can book with points), but feedback surfaced a retention risk—trip planning is "plan once, done," which makes the subscription-based business model hard to sustain.
+Our initial concept was an award-search and trip-planning tool — find what you can book with points.
+Mentor feedback surfaced a retention risk: trip planning is "plan once, done," which makes a subscription business hard to sustain.

-Reframe the concept to create value between trips, while keeping the original promise of helping users figure out what they can book with their points balance.
+Reframe the concept to create value between trips, while keeping the original promise: help users understand what they can book with their points balance.

-Reframe the concept to create value between trips, while keeping the original promise of helping users figure out what they can book with their points balance.
+Reframe the concept to create value between trips, while keeping the original promise: help users understand what they can book with their points balance.

 STRATEGY 01